 Our PSHEC curriculum supports the needs of all pupils including those with SEND.
 This is supported by class or small group Circle Time, which helps address specific needs, as they arise.
-Our daily emotional check-in routine helps staff to identify individual needs and to sign-post pupils to the school's Learning Mentor for support.
+Our daily emotional check-in routine helps staff to identify individual needs and to sign-post pupils to the school's Learning Mentor for support if necessary.

-Our pastoral support team which is made up of the Headteacher, SENCO and Learning Mentor meet at least weekly to review the needs of all pupils.
+Our pastoral support team which is made up of the Headteacher, SENCO and Learning Mentor meet regularly to review the needs of all pupils.

 Where a particular need is identified, intervention is put in place to support pupils.
-This may be individual or group work with the learning mentor, or referral to another agency for specialist support, with parental consent.
-We are an enhanced mainstream school for Social, Emotional and Behaviour Needs.
+This may be individual or group work with the learning mentor or teaching assistant, or referral to another agency for specialist support, with parental consent.